suraj8423/Javascript123/notes/season-1/lecture-13.md

 b(); // "b called"
 xyz(); // Throws ReferenceError:xyz is not defined.
 // xyz function is not created in global scope.
 So it can't be called.
+// here xyz will work as local variable instead and we can call it inside function xyz()
 ```

 ### Q: Parameters vs Arguments?